William Walcot: United Kingdom

-Walcot's successful practice was ruined with the outbreak of World War II, and, in 1943, Walcot committed suicide at Hurstpierpoint, Sussex.
+The etching boom of the 1920s collapsed after the Great Crash of 1929, and Walcot's remaining architectural practice was ruined with the outbreak of World War II, and his poor health.
+In 1943, Walcot died after a fall from a hospital window, perhaps suicide, at Hurstpierpoint, Sussex.
 Walcot's painting and etchings are frequently exhibited; his painting palette is preserved at the Royal Institute of British Architects.
 He had a retrospective exhibition at the Fine Arts Society in 1974.
+His etchings frequently come up for sale in British auctions, fetching good prices.